Three men questioned over bomb find

 The men, aged 43, 45 and 77 were arrested at the scene under the Terrorism Act and were taken to Belfast for questioning.

+He said it could have caused "serious harm" and families in the area were in danger.

-Speaking on Sunday, a PSNI spokesperson said: "It is beyond belief that terrorists have stored a bomb in the heart of one of our communities.
+"It's beyond belief that terrorists have stored a bomb in the heart of their community.

-"Fortunately, this device was found and made safe before it could cause any harm, however, it clearly shows the intent of those individuals to kill or seriously injure."
+"I would like to thank the residents for their patience," he added.